We-Are-Wider/wider-gravity-forms-stop-entries/readme.txt

 = What happens when I deactivate the plugin?
 Your saved options will be deleted, we don't want to clutter up your options table in your database now do we!
 If you re-activate the plugin after deactivation, you will need to visit the options page and setup your options again.

+== Screenshots ==

+1. The options screen in the WordPress admin area - find this settings screen under Settings > Gravity Forms Stop Entries.

+== Changelog ==

 == Changelog ==
 = 1.0 =